schuettc/cdk-nextjs-apprunner/README.md

 appRunnerService.service.node.addDependency(imageChecker);
 ```

 Now the CDK will not start deploying the App Runner service until the Customer Resource has completed.
+This will only run on the initial build.
+On updates, when a new image is pushed to ECR after the build process completes, App Runner will automatically deploy the updated image.

-### App Runner
+## App Runner

 Finally, we will create the App Runner service and automatically deploy the image.